Parodies’ Paradise: 1999 “Kryptonite”

 Let it snow for Xmas!
 Our less than zero drug of choice from the yuppie era is your basic blow.
 A bit spendier than some brands.

 Stitches self destructs large withdraw fueled holiday pieces.
-“All I Wanted as a Kilo” is dirge paced hip hop complaining about all the problems that might go away with the administration of certain powders.
+“All I Wanted was a Kilo” is dirge paced hip hop complaining about all the problems that might go away with the administration of certain powders.

 Wasted Irish yodeling leads us to Money’s “A Cocaine Christmas and an Alcoholic’s New Year.”
 It’s regret for Christmas.